Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Getting Started - Part 2.md

 colliders.
 Collision layer construction uses a Fluent API.

 You start the Fluent chain by calling `Physics.BuildCollisionLayer()`.
-There are a couple of variants based on whether you want to build from an `EntityQuery` or `NativeArray`s.
+There are a couple of variants based on whether you want to build from an `EntityQuery`, `NativeArray`s, or `NativeList`s.

 If you build from an `EntityQuery`, the `EntityQuery` must have the `Collider` component and the appropriate world-space transform for the transform system you